-Due to the limited number of lanes provided by the Chipset, the availability of the SATA connectors may be affected by the type of device installed in the M2Q_32G and M2P_32G connectors.
-The M2Q_32G connector shares bandwidth with the SATA3 4, 5, 6, 7 connectors.
+Due to the limited number of lanes provided by the Chipset, the availability of the SATA connectors may be affected by the type of device installed in the M.2 connectors.
 The M2P_32G connector shares bandwidth with the SATA3 0 connector.
-Refer to the following tables for details.
+Refer to the following table for details.